sugi-juku/get-tension/README.md

 ## Description

-My stringing shop was closed 2 months for COVID-19 in Spring 2020.
+My stringing shop was closed about 2 months for COVID-19 in Spring 2020.
 So I decided to develop an application getting racket string tension from sound.

+There is also a method of measuring Dynamic Tension (DT) with a dedicated measuring machine.
+But when you order stringing, you can only specify the tension of the stringing machine.
+So I want to know what the tension of the stringing machine is now.

 The work is as follows.

+1. I considered the elements necessary for learning AI.
+For example, string gauge, material, string pattern, face size, etc.
 1. I recorded racket string sound just finished stringing and gathered training data.
 1. I got fundamental frequency from sound using FFT.
-1. I tried to let AI learn training data using scikit-learn Linear Regression.
+1. I tried to let AI learn training data set using scikit-learn Linear Regression.
 1. I tried to design good classes.
 1. CUI version worked on Mac OS X Python 2.7.16.
 1. I tried to add GUI using tkinter.